caktus/talks/open-data-day/openrural/openblock.rst

 ----

-The Missing Piece: Data Review and Analysis
+Missing: Data Review and Analysis
 -------------------------------------------

 - How successful was the geocoder?